Empirical Rule Calculator (68-95-99 Rule)

 Empirical Rule Formula

-The empirical rule can be represented using the following formulas:
+The empirical rule can be represented in three parts using the following formulas:

 Thus, 68% of the data will fall between the mean μ plus or minus the standard deviation σ.